ptds2023/website/content/lectures/_index.md

 The ideal schedule is given below.
 It is subject to modifications.

-Class-related discussion and questions will be on Slack. <!-- do not forget to register [here](https://shiny.samorso.ch/fillingform/).-->
+Class-related discussion and questions will be on Slack.
+Do not forget to register [here](https://forms.gle/9EzB7J5mzNkYgCtv7).

 | Week | Date | Topic | Instructor |
 |---|---|---|---|